 Valeena realized that sleep would elude her, as it often did upon waking from the dream, as she made her way slowly onto her stone balcony via the double doors that separated the balcony from her room.

 Valeena’s room was on the right-hand side of the castle on the fourth floor.
 Her balcony sat to the left of the stables, the foul, sour scent of horses filling her room on hot days.

 Star City itself stretched outwards on a peninsula, ending daringly close to the borders of Evil Forest.
-It was attached to the castle grounds via a large stone bridge that ended in a closed iron gate that was constantly under guard, no one from the city ever entered the castle.
+It was attached to the castle grounds via a grand sandstone bridge that ended in a closed iron gate.
+The gate itself was constantly under guard, no one from the city was ever allowed to enter the castle.

 Queen Maylee forced Valeena to wear a polished silver band that was fitted snugly over the crystal and twisted around her head in braided loops.
-Four other gems, each a beautiful shade of blue, adorned the metal on either side, making the one on her forehead appear to be nothing more than a simple, yet beautiful decoration.
+Four other gems, each a beautiful shade of blue, adorned the metal on either side.
+The gems made the one on her forehead appear to be nothing more than a simple, yet beautiful decoration.

 “So you do not appear as odd as you are!”
 Queen Maylee had spat rudely when the band was first introduced to Valeena sometime around the age of five, attenuating the excitement she had felt growing in her heart.

 “Does Princess Aurory get one?”
 Valeena had asked solemnly, startled when Queen Maylee’s response was cruel laughter.

 “Heavens no, she does not need such a silly thing!
 No, Princess Aurory gets this lovely gold tiara with real emeralds and rubies.
 Not a band made of silver and bits of cheap, colored glass.”